 To some users, it looks cool; but for an expert or technical user, this looks like an extra consumption of resources.
 So in order to optimize Windows and improve its processing performance, disabling the content show-off while dragging may be nice idea.
 This article deals out the ways, using which you can configure Windows to disable dragging contents to show:

-1. Press Windows Key + R combination on keyboard and type sysdm.cpl in Run dialog box.
+1. Press Windows Key + R combination on the keyboard and type sysdm.cpl in Run dialog box.
 Press OK.

 2. In the System Properties window, switch to Advanced tab.
 Under the head of Performance, click Settings.

 3. In the Performance Options window, firstly click Choose, then uncheck the option Show window contents while dragging.

 Click Apply, followed by OK.
 Reboot to get results.
 If you still see the content while dragging objects, skip to registry method mentioned below: